ankur-srivastava/node-todo-api/README.md

 2. We dont modify start script.
 We set it to development locally.
 Heroku sets it to production.
 3. In server.js changes are made.
 And a config file is used to setup env variables.

+The environment variable values reside in a private config.json file.
+A sample config.json file has been made available.
+When you run this Project make sure you add a config.json file.

 ---Auth Token---
 For JWT Token functionality refer to user.js and server.js